Cleveland’s North Coast Harbor

 The Great Lakes Science Center is at the water’s edge next to the Rock Hall.
 The museum has more than 400 interactive exhibits, including computers that talk and space shuttle landing simulator.
 There’s even a restaurant with outdoor dining overlooking the inner harbor.
 It also features an OmniMax Theater.
 Visit greatscience.com for more details.

 The International Women’s Air & Space Museum is located inside the lobby at Burke Lakefront Airport just east of the Rock Hall.
 Admission is free.
 The exhibits illustrate the contributions women made to aerospace history and include Amelia Earhart’s flight suit and the tail of Ruth Nichol’s Lockheed Akita.
-For visitor information, call 216-623-1111.
+For visitor information, visit http://iwasm.org/wp-blog/.

 The Goodtime III is the largest quadruple-deck 1,000 passenger luxury ship on the Great Lakes.
 It is docked across the harbor from the Mather north of the Rock Hall.
 Daytime and evening cruises feature river and lake tours, live entertainment, dancing, full bar and meals.
 They sail rain or shine and allow people to enjoy the entire ship, whether you choose the spacious top sun decks, the large semi-opened second deck or the main glass enclosed lower deck, which is air conditioned or heated.For types of cruises and schedules, sail over to goodtimeiii.com.

-The new Cleveland Browns Stadium offers fans an inside look at the press box, luxury suites, locker room, and other areas fans typically would not see when attending games.
-These tours are available from 10 am – 3 pm Monday – Friday, April – November.
-For more information, call 440- 824-3361 or e-mailTours@clevelandbrowns.com.
+The Cleveland Browns Stadium offers fans an inside look at the press box, luxury suites, locker room, and other areas fans typically would not see when attending games.
+For tour information, call 440- 824-3361.

 In addition, Cleveland’s North Coast Harbor has a skate park, bike trail and Voinovich Park where you may throw Frisbee, jog, fish, people-watch, feed birds, sunbathe, or attend the many festivals that become available.